polux/dart-polymer-dart-examples/README.md

   you should use the form of `<div is="my-element">`.
 If you omit the `extends` attribute, you are safe to use `<my-element>`.

+* Getters are no longer observable.
+Instead, use bindProperty to let the system know that a getter should be read.
+See observable_getter.

 ## Known issues:

 conditional_templates: